Bruce Seton

 Sir Bruce Lovat Seton, 11th Baronet (29 May 1909 – 28 September 1969) was a British actor and soldier.
-He is best remembered for his eponymous lead role in Fabian of the Yard.
+He is best remembered for his lead role in Fabian of the Yard.

 Early life

 Bruce Lovat Seton was born in Simla, British India, the younger of two sons of Lieutenant-Colonel Sir Bruce Gordon Seton of Abercorn (1868–1934), 9th Baronet and his wife, Elma Armstrong (died 1960).
 He was educated at Edinburgh Academy and then trained at the Royal Military College, Sandhurst.

 Military career

 Seton was commissioned into the Black Watch in 1929 as a second lieutenant, but resigned his commission in 1932.
 A brief interruption in his acting career came during the Second World War and in November 1939 he held the rank of captain in the 10th Battalion, Cameronians (Scottish Rifles), ending the war as major (temporary).
 His service number was 44304 and he was awarded the Medal of Freedom.